 Attendance policy.
-I strongly encourage you to attend the live class lectures (which will be held via Zoom).
 If you miss a lecture, you are required to view the recording before the next class (barring reasons such as illness, weddings, funerals, family emergencies, and religious holidays of which I am informed in advance).
 In office hours, you may not ask me questions about a lecture you missed until you have viewed the recording.

 What if you miss an exam?
-If you miss an exam for a valid reason, and supply me with satisfactory documentation by your next day back in class, I will work out with you some way that is as fair as is feasible for you to make up the missing grade-component.
+If you miss an exam for a valid reason, and supply me with satisfactory documentation promptly, I will work out with you some way that is as fair as is feasible for you to make up the missing grade-component.
 Except in very large classes (which I don't teach) with cookie-cutter exams (which I don't give), there is no such thing as a fair make-up exam.
-Thus, the way I have you make up the missing gradecomponent may or may not be via an exam.
+Thus, the way I have you make up the missing grade-component may or may not be via an exam.
 If you miss an exam for a reason that I do not consider valid (consistent with UF policy on which absences should be excused), or do not supply me with satisfactory documentation within two days, you should expect to receive a zero for that exam.
 If extenuating circumstances cause a reasonable delay in your providing me with satisfactory documentation, I may treat your exam-absence as valid and documented.
 (However, I will be the sole judge of what is "satisfactory", "extenuating", and "reasonable".)